SOCR/CBDA/README.md

 A pre-release of the CBDA protocol is available [here](https://github.com/SOCR/CBDA/releases/tag/v0.1-alpha).
 A manuscript entitled "Controlled Feature Selection and Compressive Big Data Analytics: Applications to Big Biomedical and Health Studies" is currently under review.

-The CBDA protocol has been developed in the [R environment](https://www.r-project.org).
+The CBDA protocol has been developed in the [R environment](https://www.r-project.org), see the [CBDA R package download site on C-RAN](https://cran.r-project.org/package=CBDA).
 Since a large number of smaller training sets are needed for the convergence of the protocol, we created a workflow that runs on the [LONI pipeline environment](http://pipeline.loni.usc.edu), a free platform for high performance computing that allows the simultaneous submission of hundreds of independent instances/jobs of the CBDA protocol.
 The methods, software and protocols developed here are openly shared on our [GitHub repository](https://github.com/SOCR/CBDA).
 All software, workflows, and datasets are publicly accessible.

 The source code to run the CBDA protocol is at [source1.zip](https://github.com/SOCR/CBDA/archive/v0.1-alpha.zip) or at [source2.zip](https://github.com/SOCR/CBDA/archive/v0.1-alpha.tar.gz).
 See the [CBDA pre-release](https://github.com/SOCR/CBDA/releases/tag/v0.1-alpha) for details.